 The Women’s Bakery training program includes 200 hours of custom curriculum including courses in accounting, inventory management, marketing, nutrition, and hygiene, providing women with relevant bakery skills.

 of training in Rwanda so far.

-In just three years, we have trained 74 women and six men.
+We have trained nearly 100 women and six men.
 Training is typically eight hours a day, three days a week for three months.
 Our pre- and post- tests show a 16% average comprehension increase, better ensuring the successful operations of the bakeries.